E11even

-E11even is an American luxury lifestyle brand mostly known for its nightclub-stripclub hybrid venue (branded as an "ultraclub") located in Miami, Florida.
-The brand, which has since expanded into a vodka, music label and currently under construction condo tower complex in Miami is controlled by the holding company 11USA Group.
-The core nightclub and stripclub hybrid, which self-brands as an "ultraclub", is often open 24-hours a day.
+E11even is an American luxury lifestyle brand mostly known for its nightclub-strip club hybrid venue (branded as an "ultraclub") located in Miami, Florida.
+The brand, which has since expanded into a vodka brand, record label and a currently under construction condo tower complex in Miami, which is controlled by the holding company 11USA Group.
+The core nightclub and strip club hybrid is often open 24 hours a day.